andy5995/c_networking_examples/README.md

 Website: https://github.com/andy5995/c_networking_examples

+## tcp_dual_stack_sdl2_window server and client

+When the server is run, an SDL window is created with a red circle.
+Connect with the client.
+When you click in the server window, the red circle will move in the client window.

 ## Dual Stack Echo Server

 The server listens for connections on both ipv4 and ipv6 addresses.
 To test,